wireapp/wire-server-deploy/offline/upgrading-SFT_ONLY.md

 ## Uploading the Image into Kubernetes hosts

-The image needs to be imported with 'docker load' on each of the kubernetes hosts.
+The image needs to be imported with `docker load` on each of the kubernetes hosts.

-Copy the sft image to the kubernetes hosts, and docker load it on each of the kubernetes hosts.
+Copy the sft image to the kubernetes hosts, and `docker load` it on each of the kubernetes hosts.

-To load into docker as root, you can "cat quay.io_wire_sftd_2.1.19.tar | docker load".
+To load into docker as root, you can `cat quay.io_wire_sftd_2.1.19.tar | docker load`.
 If you are using a non-priviledged user, and sudo (wire's recommendation), you can use:

 ```
 sudo bash -c "cat quay.io_wire_sftd_2.1.19.tar | docker load"